Skip to main content

 If you have a condition that requires daily or 24-hour personal care, we can provide a room for your personal carer under the same terms and conditions as other residents (subject to availability).

-Personal carers are subject to the terms and conditions of the halls license agreement.
+Personal carers are subject to the terms and conditions of the halls licence agreement.
 Any incurred damage costs and/or actions resulting from breaches of this licence agreement will apply directly to the personal carer.

 Personal carers are permitted to live on campus only as long as they are providing support to the student, while the student is living on campus.
 The University requests that personal assistants establish and maintain clear and appropriate professional boundaries with university staff and students.